 For example, if you were pulled over by law enforcement and an officer found cannabis in your vehicle, a possible defense strategy is to question the legality of the stop and whether the officer had enough probable cause to conduct a search.
 If you can prove that the officer may have pulled you over for the wrong reasons (such as racial profiling), the search that followed the traffic stop may be considered unconstitutional and any evidence seized may not be admissible in court.

 North Carolina still has a long way to go when it comes to decriminalizing marijuana possession, but the recent updates in the law that allow small amounts of marijuana possession to be considered a misdemeanor appear to be a step in the right direction.
 In the meantime, those facing marijuana-related charges need to work with a strong attorney that can protect their rights.

-Remember, just because you have been accused, it does not mean you will be charged.
-At Davis Legal, PLLC, our criminal defense focus is on cannabis law.
+Remember, just because you have been accused, it does not mean you will be convicted.
+At Davis Legal, our criminal defense focus is on cannabis law.
 We can work with you to understand your charges and come up with a defense strategy to try to get your charges reduced or dropped altogether.
-If you have been charged with marijuana possession or another cannabis crime, reach out to our Raleigh office as soon as possible by calling 919-756-6437 to discuss your case.

 If you have cannabis-related convictions on your record, our team can help you obtain an expunction of all eligible convictions and charges.
 There are few things more valuable than a clean, criminal record.
 Let us help you get yours back.

 Davis Legal, PLLC is here to listen, and we want to hear your whole story.
 When we clearly understand your goals and challenges, we can help you get where you want to go.
 Fill out the form and we'll contact you to schedule a free initial consultation.